cchauve/AGO-pipeline/doc/manual.md

 for an example.

 Sequence data is optional in an AGO pipeline, currently only needed if MSAs are computed using `MACSE`.
+In a pipeline that is provided with MSAs, gene tres or reconciled gene trees as part of the input, a sequences file is not required.

 ### MSA

 The MSAs associated to gene families, if used in the pipeline, are described in a tabulated file in the format
 ```
-family name<TAB>path to MSA file for the family
+family name<TAB>path to the MSA file for the family
 ```
-Currently, MSAs are computed by `MACSE` that creates, for each gene family, two MSA files, one for nucleotide sequences (suffixed by `_NT.fasta`) and one for amino-acid sequences (suffixed by `_AA.fasta`).
+Currently, MSAs are computed by `MACSE` that creates, for each gene family, two MSA files, one in terms nucleotide sequences (suffixed by `_NT.fasta`) and one in terms of amino-acid sequences (suffixed by `_AA.fasta`).

 The tools currently included in AGO and processing MSAs assume that a single MSA is provided for each gene family.
-The AGO design however allows to associate to a gene family a sample of MSAs, if some subsequent steps would require such a representation of MSAs.
-This will be considered in further developments of AGO.
+The AGO design however could allow to associate to a gene family a sample of MSAs (for example generated by a tool such as
+<a href="https://github.com/bredelings/BAli-Phy">BAli-Phy</a>), if some
+subsequent steps would require such a representation of MSAs.
+This possibility will be considered in further developments of AGO.

 ### Gene trees and reconciled gene trees

-Similarly to MSAs, the gene tree, or set of gene trees, associated to gene families, are described in a tabulated file in the format
+Similarly to MSAs, the gene trees, or sets of sampled gene trees, associated to gene families, are described in a tabulated file in the format
 ```
 family name<TAB>path to gene tree(s) file for the family
 ```

 In the current version of AGO, gene trees are computed by `IQ-TREE`, under the form of a sample of bootstrap gene trees per family.
-This is motivated by the fact that gen trees are used either by `ecceTERA` or `ALE` to compute reconciled gene trees using the amalgamation method that defines reconciled gene trees in terms of clades observed in a sample of gene trees.
+This is motivated by the fact that gene trees are used either by `ecceTERA` or `ALE` to compute reconciled gene trees using the amalgamation method that defines reconciled gene trees in terms of clades observed in a sample of gene trees.

-In the provided examples running `IQ-TREE` (file [anopheles_X_GeneRax_header.yaml](../example/anopheles_X_GeneRax_header.yaml)), 1000 bootstrap gene trees are generated for each family.
+In the provided examples running `IQ-TREE` (file [anopheles_X_GeneRax_header.yaml](../example/anopheles_X_GeneRax_header.yaml)), 1,000 bootstrap gene trees are generated for each family.

 Reconciled gene trees are described in the same way:
 ```